MatthiasLohberger/Oszilloscope_Application/README.md

 1. Start the EAS-Board
 2. Activate the location settings on your smartphone
 3. Start the Oscilloscope Application
-4. Confirm the appearing message to activate the Bluetooth settings
+4. Confirm the appearing message to activate the Bluetooth settings of the application
 5. Search the EAS-Board in the settings by clicking on the “Search”-Button
 6. Choose a device and click “Connect”